Raghavendra-Thakur/School_mgmt/README.md

   **Known bugs**

-      1. you cant enter 10 digit phone no in phone no section
+      1. you cant enter 10 digit phone no in phone no section enter 4 digit for now